andreas-schoch/dominoscript/readme.md

 **It's still very much a work-in-progress.
 Not everything is fully fleshed out yet.**

-*Feel free to open issues for clarification requests, feature suggestions, bugs etc. I am grateful for any interest and help in eliminating bugs, edgecases and improve the documentation but be warned that I will probably not accept any major pull requests for the reference interpreter until it matures into a stable version.
-That being said, I'd love for people to make their own Interpreters or Compilers and will link to all of them.
+*Feel free to open issues for clarification requests, feature suggestions, bugs etc. I am grateful for any interest and help in eliminating bugs, edgecases and improve the documentation.
+I'd love for people to make their own Interpreters or Compilers and will link to all of them.
 Just be warned about potential breaking changes this early on!*

 <p align="center">
   <img style="aspect-ratio: 1;" src="docs/dominoscript-logo.png" alt="Domino" width="450">